PASTAplus/PEP/peps/pep-9.md

 ## Introduction

-Protecting resources through access control is a critical component of the EDI Identity and Access Management (IAM) model (see [PEP-7](./pep-7.md)).
+Protecting digital resources through access control is paramount to the EDI Identity and Access Management (IAM) model (see [PEP-7](./pep-7.md)).
+Digital resources can be anything, inlcuding the elements of a data package (e.g., metadata, quality report, or data), web-service API methods, the scope values of data package identifiers, web-application actions (e.g., forms or links), or metadata models created and edited in *ezEML*.

 Access control is applied only within the EDI data repository through a simplified attribute-based access control (ABAC) model written into the PASTA software and in the ezEML metadata editor, which uses a discretionary access control (DAC) model where only resource owners have access to their resources.

 The following discussion pertains primarily to the ABAC model in use by the data repository (topics relevant to ezEML will be noted specifically):